 top of page

-• ACRI
+ACRI

 Lack of Protection in Unrecognized Villages

-The petition reveals a dire situation: approximately 85,000 residents of these unrecognized villages lack any means of protection against rocket, missile, or drone attacks.
+The petition describes a dire situation: the approximately 85,000 residents of these unrecognized villages lack any means of protection against rocket, missile, or drone attacks.
 Since the onset of the war, they have been exposed to constant danger and have been forced to rely on makeshift protective measures, such as sheltering under bridges, digging trenches, or finding narrow crevices in the ground.
 These villages are without sirens, Iron Dome coverage, or any formal state-regulated protection, due to their unrecognized status.

 The absence of adequate protection has resulted in significant physical and mental harm, and loss of life.
 Despite numerous legal correspondences to the Home Front Command and the Minister of Defense, and discussions in Knesset committees, minimal action has been taken, with only a few shelters installed that do not provide sufficient protection.